jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacct.md

 Special time words: **today**, **midnight**, **noon**, **now**

-Positive and negative deltas from now can be used, which is very handy, but remember to use the full unit word ("days" not "d" or "day")!!!
+Positive and negative deltas from now can be used, which is very handy, but {==remember to use the full unit word==} (e.g. "days" not "d" or "day")!!!

 now[{+|-}count[seconds(default)|minutes|hours|days|weeks]]